GrahamDumpleton-abandoned/powershift-cli/README.rst

 Command line help
 -----------------

-Executing the command with no arguments will provide a list of the base commands available.
+Executing the command with no arguments will provide a list of the command groups available.

 ::